microsoft/playwright/docs/src/test-runners-java.md

 Use [`@TestInstance(TestInstance.Lifecycle.PER_CLASS)`](https://junit.org/junit5/docs/current/api/org.junit.jupiter.api/org/junit/jupiter/api/TestInstance.html)
 annotation to make JUnit create one instance of a class for all test methods within that class (by default each JUnit will create a new instance of the class for each test method).
 Store [Playwright] and [Browser] objects in instance fields.
 They will be shared between tests.
-Each instace of the class will use its own copy of Playwright.
+Each instance of the class will use its own copy of Playwright.